BlueManedHawk/Ex-Nihilo/docs/Problems/LINGERERS.md

 Sometimes, SDL will insert random log messages of its own.

 The "Other Information" section of the crash dialog will sometimes contain seemingly random gibberish.

+Text looks like dog vomit, especially outside of Fullscreen and Monadic resolutions, but not enough for me to care.